cykod/Quintus-website/public/guide/core.md

 To make the engine do anything useful, you'll need to include at least a few modules.
 Quintus uses modules even for core behavior to reduce coupling between the various parts of the engine, make it clear what the responsibility of each subsystem is, and make it easier for someone to swap out a custom piece of functionality (want your own input library?
 Duplicate the external API in [quintus_input.js](../quintus/docs/quintus_input.html) and swap out your module for the provided one)

-To include a module in Quintus, you use `Q.include(...)` and pass either a string of comma-separate modules names or an array of the modules themselves.
+To include a module in Quintus, you use `Q.include(...)` and pass either a string of comma-separated module names or an array of the modules themselves.
 The former syntax is more compact and more common, but both are allowed:

     // Include the Sprites, Scenes and Input modules var Q = Quintus().include("Sprites, Scenes, Input");